 All School of Professional Studies degrees require a total of 120 semester hours of credit, which can be fulfilled through a combination of North Park classes and transfer credits.
 Learn more about program requirements for all our majors.

 Bachelor of Arts

-Students seeking a bachelor of arts (BA) in business administration will have the option to complete courses in several disciplines: business administration (BADM), management information systems (ISIT), and organizational management and leadership (ORG).
+Students seeking a bachelor of arts (BA) in business administration will have the option to complete courses in several disciplines: business administration (BADM), and organizational management and leadership (ORG).
 This program prepares students to lead with particular focus on the values, problems, and priorities of management in business organizations, as well as a broad understanding of the functional activities of production, marketing, finance, and accounting.

-- 40 semester hours of major courses:
+- 40 hours of major coursework

 - ORG 3034, Business Communications

 - BADM 3100, Principles of Macro and Micro Economics